AryanSingh040403/YouTube_Title_Tags_Generator_Using_NLP_Models/README.md

 Predicted Category: Technology

-Roadmap
+## Roadmap

 [ ] Add support for longer video transcripts (currently limited by BART token size).

 [ ] Improve tag relevance for non-English videos.

 [ ] Dockerize the application for easier deployment.

-Author
+## Author

-Built by Aryan Singh
+Built by - Aryan Singh
 I am a Machine Learning Engineer and Deep Learning researcher with a deep enthusiasm for NLP.
-I love building practical systems that bridge the gap between complex research and real-world utility.
+I'm passionate about building practical systems that bridge the gap between complex research and real-world utility.
+HuggingFace -
 email - aryansingh20030404@gmail.com
 Linkdin - www.linkedin.com/in/aryan-singh-9aa715292
 HuggingFace -